Alignak-monitoring/alignak-doc/source/04_configuration/daemons.rst

 Ini files
 =========

-When run a daemon, it start with an ini file.
+To run a daemon, it must start with a configuration file (ini file).
-This ini file define options like IP address, port, SSL...
+This configuration file defines options like IP address, port, SSL...

 The format is same for all and defined in this style::